Veterans United Home Loan Review: #1 VA Home Lender for Veterans

 - Veterans United is easily the top lender for veterans seeking VA home loans, which let veterans and other military members purchase a home with competitive rates, easy credit qualifying, and no money down.

 - If you are eligible for a VA home loan, Veterans United makes it easy to begin your mortgage application online or over the phone.
 Their website also features a useful tool that helps you determine your eligibility.

 - In addition to traditional VA purchase loans, Veterans United also offers VA energy efficient mortgages, VA loan cash-out refinancing, and VA interest rate reduction refinance loans (IRRRLs).

-According to recent data from the National Association of Realtors, the median existing home sales price nationwide increased at a year-over-year pace of 14.9% from August 2020 to August 2021.
+According to recent data from the National Association of Realtors, the median existing home sales price nationwide decreased at a year-over-year pace of -1.5% from January 2022 to December 2022.
 This means that, if you’re waiting on the sidelines for prices to drop before you buy, you could be waiting a long time — or even forever at this rate.

 Fortunately, eligible military members and veterans can use a VA home loan to get into a new home with as little as $0 down, and with preferable interest rates and repayment terms.
 VA home loans are issued by private lenders, such as a mortgage company or bank, and they come with additional benefits like no private mortgage insurance (PMI), limited closing costs, and easy loan qualification.

 But, where should you go to find the best VA home loan?
 While there are an array of lenders that offer VA home loans to veterans, Veterans United Home Loans focuses all of their efforts on offering the best loan experience and process for military members.